-- The required number of directors who hold the requisites of independence as established under current law and regulations; - Compliance with the law in terms of gender balance; and - The principle of proportional representation of minority shareholders on the Board of Directors.
+- the required number of directors who hold the requisites of independence as established under current law and regulations; - compliance with the law in terms of gender balance; - the principle of proportional representation of minority shareholders on the Board of Directors.

 Replacement of directors is regulated by the provisions of law.
-In addition to the above, the bylaws provide that:
+In addition to the above, the Articles of Association provide that: